Azure-Samples/data-api-builder/README.md

 # Data API builder for Azure Databases samples

-Jamstack / Fullstack samples on how to use Data API builder for Azure Databases to build end-to-end solutions.
+Samples on how to use Data API builder for Azure Databases

 ## What the Data API builder for Azure Database can do for me?